freediddy69420/diddygame/README.md

 🛡️= invincibility spawns at score 50 (lasts 10 seconds)

+🧑🏻‍⚖️=lawer removes all police and doesnt kill you when you touch next police 1% chance (100% at score 30)
 # Disclaimers
 i do not support diddy in any way this game is satire